tsbutler/new_year_new_repo/README.md

 No project just yet, but the habit is still intact.
 I'm thinking of trying to get started with a utility or a game a month.
 We'll see.

 Alright, so this still isn't turning into a project, but my thought is this, maybe I can use this to track tech reading too, so I'm not always chained to generating some BS bit of code.
 Anyhow, thought.

+Well, again, not turning into a project, but as the last line indicates, I'm heading in a direction now.
+Just need to start doing it.
+Updating this is on its way to becoming a habit.
+Now to do something with that habit.
+Yeesh.